 Maybe you need to send funds to a child in college, pay your son’s piano teacher or split the cost of dinner with a friend.
 Whatever the reason, at one time or another, most people need to send money to a family member, friend or someone else.
 There are several ways to send money online, each with its own advantages.

 Use their contact information

-If you have the email or cell phone number of the recipient, you may be able to send money securely using an online service or app.
-For example, your bank’s app might include Zelle®, an online payment system that’s free to use and offered by most major U.S. banks.
-You should only use an app like Zelle® with friends or family, not with people you don’t know well such as someone reselling concert tickets or doing another online transaction.
-This approach lets you easily get money to your loved ones, no matter where they bank.
+If you have the email or U.S. mobile number of the recipient, you may be able to send money securely using an online service or app.
+For example, your bank's app might include Zelle®, a fast, safe and easy way to send money to friends, family and others you trust, offered by most major U.S. banks.
+There is also a stand-alone Zelle app that friends can use with their debit cards if their banks don't participate (terms and conditions apply).
+You should only use an app like Zelle with friends or family, not with people you don't know well, such as someone reselling concert tickets or doing another online transaction.
+This approach lets you easily send money to your loved ones, no matter where they bank in the U.S.

 Learn more from this video about how to send money online with Bank of America.

 Type in their account number

 If you have the recipient’s account number and transit routing number, you can use online banking or an app to transfer money into their account.
 You might do this with someone you regularly send money to, such as a family member.
 This is also a great way to transfer money between your own accounts.

 - Fees depend on the bank, but it could be free.

 - Delivery time may be immediate or may take two to four days.

 Tip: A transit routing number—also known as a check routing number, ABA number or routing transit number (RTN)—is a nine-digit code that identifies the bank, its branch and location.
 Bank of America customers can find their routing numbers by using the routing numbers FAQ page.